sciados/campaignforge-frontend/docs/dual_sided_market_strategy.md

 ### **Success Probability: 95%**
 The dual-sided approach addresses real pain points for both creators and affiliates, creates massive value for all participants, and builds an increasingly defensible business with each new user.

-**CampaignForge positioned as "The Operating System for Affiliate Marketing" could become the next $10B+ company by revolutionizing how digital products are created, marketed, and sold.** 🚀
+**RodgersDigital positioned as "The Operating System for Affiliate Marketing" could become the next $10B+ company by revolutionizing how digital products are created, marketed, and sold.** 🚀

 This is no longer just a SaaS tool—it's a platform that could define an entire industry!